htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    ``minihtcondor`` on Debian and Ubuntu based systems.
 This mini-HTCondor package configures HTCondor to work on a single machine. :ticket:`6823`
--  Made the Python bindings’ ``JobEvent`` API more Pythonic by handling optional event attributes as if the ``JobEvent`` object were a dictionary, instead.
+-  Made the Python bindings' ``JobEvent`` API more Pythonic by handling optional event attributes as if the ``JobEvent`` object were a dictionary, instead.
 See section `Python
    Bindings <../apis/python-bindings.html>`__ for details. :ticket:`6820`